 Delayed surface marker buoys are one of the most important pieces of safety equipment we carry as scuba divers.
 However, they’re often under-used and a lot of new divers aren’t armed with the knowledge of how to deploy a DSMB.
-With all the different names for dive floats you might be left scratching your head and wondering what they’re for, whilst questioning exactly how to use a dive surface marker buoy.
+With all the different names for dive floats you might be left scratching your head.
+If you’re wondering what they’re for and questioning exactly how to use a dive surface marker buoy, we’ve got you!

-We’re here to guide you on everything you need to know about SMBs – read on to learn what a DSMB is for, the difference between SMBs and DSMBs, what to look for in a delayed surface marker buoy, and how you can learn to use one.
+We’re here to guide you on everything you need to know about SMBs.
+Read on to learn what a DSMB is for, the difference between SMBs and DSMBs, and what to look for in a delayed surface marker buoy.
+We’ll also share how you can learn to use one.

 What is a marker buoy?

-To put it super simply, a surface marker buoy shows that a diver is down and alerts the surface to exactly where you are in the water.
-They are any kind of inflatable device which will float at the surface of the water and can be seen either from the shore or the boat (depending on where you’re diving from).
+To put it super simply, a surface marker buoy shows that a diver is down.
+It alerts the surface to exactly where you are in the water.
+They are any kind of inflatable device which will float at the surface of the water and can be seen either from the shore or the boat.
 They can be extremely useful in locations with heavy boat traffic, both coastal and inland in lakes.

 They’re often brightly coloured or marked with a “diver down” flag, and there are regulations in place to determine how close a boat is allowed to get to a dive float or a DSMB.
-Generally, you should never be more than 5m away from your own marker and boats should never get within 15m of an SMB, therefore allowing a 10m buffer zone.
+Generally, you should never be more than 5m away from your own marker.
+Boats should never get within 15m of an SMB, allowing a 10m buffer zone.
 However, this distance can vary depending on local regulations.

 What’s the difference between an SMB and a DSMB?

 The jargon and multitude of names is where it can start to get confusing, especially for new divers.
-Understanding the acronyms is a great place to start – if you haven’t already worked it out, SMB means “surface marker buoy” and the “D” in DSMB stands for delayed, giving us “delayed surface marker buoy”.
+Understanding the acronyms is a great place to start.
+If you haven’t already worked it out, SMB means “surface marker buoy”.
+The “D” in DSMB stands for delayed, giving us “delayed surface marker buoy”.

 Why should I carry a safety sausage?

-Safety sausage is yet another name describing the same piece of equipment, and the clue to answering this question is in the word “safety”.
+Safety sausage is yet another name describing the same piece of equipment.
+The clue to answering this question is in the word “safety”.
 Carrying an SMB keeps you safe in a number of different ways.
 As we’ve already learnt, first and foremost an SMB can protect you from dangerous boat traffic by alerting boats to your presence and, more importantly, letting boats know you’re ascending.

 SMBs are also extremely important in locations with heavy current.
-A diver at the surface can be carried very far very quickly by a current, so having an SMB deployed makes you much more visible and means you can be found much quicker in an emergency situation.
+A diver at the surface can be carried very far very quickly by a current.
+Having an SMB deployed makes you much more visible and means you can be found quicker in an emergency.
 Similarly, deploying a DSMB during a drift dive means that a boat or your surface support can follow your location whilst the current is carrying you along.

 How do I choose the best surface marker buoy?

 There are a few features to look out for in a great DSMB.
-The easiest way to inflate your SMB is from an open bottom, but look out for a “self sealing” option to ensure the air stays inside on its ascent to the surface.
-Over expansion valves are a great feature to have to make sure your SMB doesn’t pop a seam if you accidentally over-fill it with air (which is easily done when you’re first learning).
+The easiest way to inflate your SMB is from an open bottom.
+Look out for a “self sealing” option to ensure the air stays inside on its ascent to the surface.
+Over expansion valves are a great feature to have.
+This ensures your SMB doesn’t pop a seam if you accidentally over-fill it with air (which is easily done when you’re first learning).

 Luckily for you, we did all the searching for the best DSMB so you don’t have to!
-Our very own Girls that Scuba DSMB ticks the boxes for all of the features above, and comes with the great bonus feature of representing GTS whilst you’re using it.
+Our very own Girls that Scuba DSMB ticks the boxes for all of the features above.
+Of course, it comes with the great bonus feature of representing GTS whilst you’re using it.
 Don’t forget you’ll also need a reel and clip/bolt snap to attach to it.

 Learning to use a DSMB

-In the interests of safety, we’ve chosen not to post a step-by-step of how to use a safety sausage and we would encourage you to seek out the guidance of a certified dive instructor as above.
+In the interests of safety, we’ve chosen not to post a step-by-step of how to use a safety sausage.
+We would encourage you to seek out the guidance of a certified dive instructor as above.
 However, if you already have the basics down and you’re looking to perfect your SMB deployment here are some tips which you could find helpful.

 Don’t forget the first thing you learned about diving physics – air expands as it returns to the surface.
-Your depth will determine how much air you need to add in to avoid over expanding your SMB at the surface; air from 10m will be twice the volume at the surface, therefore you need to fill your SMB halfway, and from 20m you will only need to fill it one third.
+Your depth will determine how much air you need to add in to avoid over expanding your SMB at the surface.
+Air from 10m will be twice the volume at the surface, therefore you need to fill your SMB halfway.
+From 20m you will only need to fill it one third.

 What top tips do you have for deploying a DSMB?
 Do you use a DSMB or a dive float where you dive?
-Let us know in the comments below, continue the conversation in our GTS Facebook group, or share by tagging us @girlsthatscuba on Instagram!
+Let us know in our GTS Facebook group, or share by tagging us @girlsthatscuba on Instagram!